-It follows that, according to the Shi'ahs, God does nothing which has inherent demerit in it.
-The Sunnis deny it.
+It follows that, according to the Shi'ahs, God does nothing which has inherent demerit in

 The Shi'ah say that all actions of Allāh are intended for the benefit of His creatures.
 Because He Himself has no need; and if His actions become devoid of benefits for His creation also, they will become aimless, which is rationally not commendable.
 The Sunnis deny it, because of their stand about rational merit or demerit.